Mathematics

 The Berkeley Connect program opens up the extraordinary resources of the university to you: the extraordinary students on our campus.
 By joining, you will become part of a community of like-minded faculty, mentors, and students that will provide a supportive environment in which to exchange and discuss ideas and goals.
 Berkeley Connect will help you to make the most of your time at the university as you learn more about the major in Math.
 We're excited to get to know you!

-Message from the Directors
+Message from the Director

 Would you like to talk with other students about the practice of math?
 Get personalized mentoring?
 Explore what you can do once you graduate?
 If so, consider joining Berkeley Connect in Mathematics!
 When you enroll, you are assigned a mentor (an advanced graduate student) and placed in a small group (of not more than 20 students) led by your mentor.
 Activities include small-group discussions (biweekly informal conversations about everything you need to know as a math major, like how to write a proof, what to do in the summers, etc); one-on-one advising, focused on your academic questions, concerns, and aspirations; and special events featuring distinguished math faculty and alums, including a career panel.
 No papers, exams, or outside reading are required, just lots of face-to-face interaction with others who share your passion for math.

-Faculty Directors, Berkeley Connect in Math
+Faculty Director, Berkeley Connect in Math

 Program Description